chainHero/heroes-service/README.md

 	// Check that the number of argument is sufficient to possibly find the function concern by the query if len(args) < 2 {
-		return shim.Error("The number of arguments is insufficient, you need to provide the function to query.")
+		return shim.Error("The number of arguments is insufficient, you need to provide the function for the query.")
 	}

 	// Like in the Invoke function, we manage multiple type of query request with the second argument.